Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add execution permission to the owner
+A script that  sets permission to the file